dancarrillo/strategy-pattern/README.md

 This is a base implementation of the strategy pattern.
 Stay Hungry.
 Stay Humble.

-# Building the code
+# Building the code.
+Clean deletes the target dir and wipes out the previous build.
+Compile is self-explanatory, and package generates the jar file along with the application's dependencies.
 mvn3 clean compile package

 # Start/Run the application
+# It may take a few seconds to start.
+It's ready to process requests when you see the message 'Started ServiceApplication in xx.xx seconds'
 java -jar target/strategy_pattern-0.1.0.jar

 # Send a request to the web service
-This is the base request for moving a cart through the mine shaft.
-Note that the output is piped to python - this is done to pretty print the JSON output. curl -H 'Content-Type: application/json' -H 'Accept: application/json' -XPOST -d @blog.json http://localhost:8080/transactions | python -mjson.tool
+#This is the base request for processing the sample blog and loan requests.
+Note that the output is piped to python - this is done to pretty print the JSON output.
+#You can use either of the sample payloads included at the project root.
+curl -H 'Content-Type: application/json' -H 'Accept: application/json' -XPOST -d @blog.json http://localhost:8080/transactions | python -mjson.tool

 # Git help